linode/docs/docs/networking/linux-static-ip-configuration.md

 keywords: 'multiple ip addresses,linux static ip,change ip address,network configuration,dns,DHCP'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 alias: ['networking/configuring-static-ip-interfaces/']
-modified: Wednesday, June 1st, 2016
+modified: Tuesday, December 6th, 2016
 modified_by:
   name: Linode
 published: 'Thursday, July 20th, 2014'
 title: Linux Static IP Configuration
 ---

-Network configurations are generally assigned to a networked device in one of two methods, either by [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) or static assignments.
+Network configurations are generally assigned to a networked device in one of two methods, either by [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) or static assignment.
 These terms (and others) are often used when discussing IP addresses.
-In addition to IP addresses, a basic static configuration usually needs DNS resolvers and routing too.
+In addition to IP addresses, a basic static configuration usually needs DNS resolvers and routing, too.

 Upon a Linode's creation, an IPv4 address is selected from a pool of available addresses from the datacenter in which your Linode is hosted.
 Our [Network Helper](/docs/platform/network-helper) is *enabled* by default for new Linodes.
-This means that when you deploy a Linux distribution to your Linode and boot it, the host system detects which distro was selected and modifies the [network configuration files](/docs/platform/network-helper#what-files-are-affected) in the disk image to statically configure the Linode's IPv4 addresses, routing and DNS.
-Your Linode's default IPv6 address will be assigned via SLAAC, but additional IPv6 addresses can be added [manually](docs/networking/native-ipv6-networking).
+This means that when you deploy a Linux distribution to your Linode and boot it, the host system detects which distro was selected and modifies the [network configuration files](/docs/platform/network-helper#what-files-are-affected) in the disk image to statically configure the Linode's IPv4 addresses, routing, and DNS.
+Your Linode's default IPv6 address will be assigned via [SLAAC](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration), but additional IPv6 addresses can be added [manually](docs/networking/native-ipv6-networking).

-If Network Helper is *disabled* (or if your Linode was created before Network Helper became default), a Linode will be assigned its IPv4 network configuration by DHCP from the datacenter's networking hardware.
+If Network Helper is *disabled* (or if your Linode was created before Network Helper became default), your Linode will be assigned its IPv4 network configuration by DHCP from the datacenter's networking hardware.
 One limitation of DHCP is that it can only assign one IP address per DHCP lease request.
-If you want additional IPs for your Linode, static addressing must be used.
+If you want additional IPs for your Linode, you must use static addressing.

 Due to the limited availability of IPv4 addresses, additional public IPv4 addresses for your Linode must be requested by [contacting support](/docs/support) with a technical justification.
-Once approved, v4 addresses can be added through the Remote Access tab of the Linode Manager.
+Once approved, IPv4 addresses can be added through the Remote Access tab of the Linode Manager.
 [Additional IPv6 addresses](/docs/networking/native-ipv6-networking#additional-ipv6-addresses) are also available by submitting a support ticket.

-An alternative to using [Network Helper](/docs/platform/network-helper) for static addressing is to manually configure it within your Linux distribution.
-This alternative method will be the focus of this guide. **Be aware that errors in network configurations can disconnect SSH sessions**, so it is advised that you use the [Linode Shell (Lish)](/docs/networking/using-the-linode-shell-lish) when making the changes below.
+Instead of using [Network Helper](/docs/platform/network-helper) for static addressing, you can manually configure it within your Linux distribution.
+This alternative method will be the focus of this guide. **Be aware that errors in network configurations can disconnect SSH sessions**, so we recommend you use the [Linode Shell (Lish)](/docs/networking/using-the-linode-shell-lish) when making the changes below.

 ## General Network Configuration

 Log in to the [Linode Manager](https://manager.linode.com/) and go to the **Remote Access** tab.
-From there you will see your Linode's:
+From there, you will see your Linode's:

 *   IPv4 and IPv6 addresses (both private and public)
 *   [Netmask](https://en.wikipedia.org/wiki/Subnetwork)